-President Omar Hassan al-Bashir came to power in a coup in 1989 and has retained his position through multiple elections considered corrupt, and falling well beyond international standards because of inaccurate voter rolls, ballot stuffing, and cash distributions to voters. ?
+President Omar Hassan al-Bashir came to power in a coup in 1989 and remains president through multiple elections considered corrupt and falling well beyond international standards, with reports of inaccurate voter rolls, ballot stuffing, and cash distributions to voters. ?
 Al-Bashir is wanted by the International Criminal Court on counts of genocide, war crimes and crimes against humanity. ?Following decades of civil war, South Sudan seceded from Sudan to form its own country on 9 July 2011.
 There are still unresolved issues surrounding the control of shared oil revenues and border demarcation, particularly in the Abyei area.

 Sudan has struggled with ongoing internal conflicts over the years.
 In Southern Kordofan and Blue Nile states, the Sudan People's Liberation Movement-North (SPLM-N) have been involved in clashes with the government since South Sudan's independence in 2011.
 In Darfur, a separate conflict has been ongoing since 2003 between the government and various groups including the Justice and Equality Movement (JEM), Abdel Wahid Mohamed al-Nur’s faction of the Sudan Liberation Movement (SLM-AW), and Minni Minawi’s faction of the SLM (SLM-MM).?
 These conflicts are mostly in protest against perceived political and economic neglect of the region.